Common Turkic languages: Classification

-In that classification scheme, Common Turkic is opposed to Oghur Turkic (Lir-Turkic).
+In that classification scheme, Common Turkic is opposed to the Oghuric languages (Lir-Turkic).
 The Common Turkic languages are characterized by sound correspondences such as Common Turkic š versus Oghuric l and Common Turkic z versus Oghuric r.

+Siberian Turkic is split into a "Central Siberian Turkic" and "North Siberian Turkic" branch within the classification presented in Glottolog v4.8.

-In other classification schemes (such as those of Alexander Samoylovich and Nikolay Baskakov), the breakdown is different.
+In other classification schemes (such as those of Alexander Samoylovich and Nikolay Baskakov), the internal classification is different.